wunki/vagrant-freebsd/README.md

 This is for people who want to have their own customized box, instead of the box I made for you with the scripts in this repository.

 The FreeBSD boxes are built from the excellent [mfsBSD] site.
-Download either the 9.2 or 10.1 special edition ISO and create a new virtual machine.
+Download the 10.2 special edition ISO and create a new virtual machine.

 ### Virtualbox Settings

-Create a new Virtual Machine with the following settings:
+Create a new Virtual Machine (minimal 1024MB Memory) with the following settings:

 - System -> Motherboard -> **Hardware clock in UTC time**
 - System -> Acceleration -> **VT/x/AMD-V**